Naila-Srivastava/Netflix-Data-Analysis/README.md

 ## 💻 How to Run
 1. Clone the repo
-2. Install dependencies: 'pip install -r requirements.txt'
+2. Install dependencies: `pip install -r requirements.txt`
-3. Open the notebook: 'netflix_analysis.ipynb'
+3. Open the notebook: `netflix_analysis.ipynb`
 4. Run all cells and enjoy the visuals + ML magic!

 ## 📊 Key Analysis